Department of Health

 • be currently registered as a nurse or midwife with the Nursing and Midwifery Board of Australia

-• have graduated from an eligible Australian undergraduate (bachelor's degree) nursing or midwifery course in 2022, 2023 or 2024
+• have graduated from an eligible Australian undergraduate (bachelor's degree) nursing, midwifery or double degree nursing/midwifery course or postgraduate midwifery course or postgraduate nursing course (entry-to-practice only) in 2022, 2023 or 2024

-• have begun a nursing, mental health nursing or midwifery graduate program in a Victorian public health service
+• have begun as a graduate nurse (including mental health nurse) or midwife in a Victorian public health service

 To be eligible for the second sign-on bonus instalment you must have: